Amazon’s virus stumbles have been a boon for Walmart and Target

 Its share of U.S. e-commerce fell to 38.5 percent in June from 42.1 percent in January, according to data from Rakuten Intelligence.
 In April, it hit a low of 34.2 percent.
 At the same time, Target’s share grew from 2.2 percent to 3.5 percent and Walmart’s grew from 4.2 percent to 5.0 percent.

-Amazon is expected to report strong second-quarter sales Thursday, part of an overall rising tide in online sales amid the pandemic that has benefited retailers across the board.
+Amazon reported a 40 percent surge in revenue Thursday to $88.9 billion, part of an overall rising tide in online sales amid the pandemic that has benefited retailers across the board.
 But its slip in market share in comparison with other retailers reveals an unexpected fickleness in consumer habits.

 Mike Mastela, a cloud security specialist in Livonia, Mich., who used to buy everything on Amazon Prime, has started opting for same-day pickup from Target for items such as undershirts and dog food.
 “I’m honestly thinking about dropping my Prime membership simply because I have yet to see a two-day delivery in months,” the 67-year-old said.